A Single-Exponential Time 2-Approximation Algorithm for Treewidth: Introduction

 In this paper we improve upon both of the algorithms given in~\cite{DBLP:journals/siamcomp/BodlaenderDDFLP16}.

-\begin{theorem} There is an algorithm, that given an $n$-vertex graph $G$ and an integer $k$, in time $2^{O(k)} n$ either outputs a tree decomposition of $G$ of width at most $2k + 1$ or determines that the treewidth of $G$ is larger than $k$. \end{theorem}
+\begin{theorem} There is an algorithm that, given an $n$-vertex graph $G$ and an integer $k$, in time $2^{\OO(k)} n$ either outputs a tree decomposition of $G$ of width at most $2k + 1$ or determines that the treewidth of $G$ is larger than $k$. \end{theorem}

-To further compare our algorithm to the results of Bodlaender et al., we remark that our algorithm has significantly smaller exponential dependency on $k$ hidden in the $2^{O(k)}$ factor than what the techniques of~\cite{DBLP:journals/siamcomp/BodlaenderDDFLP16} yield, although we note that the main goal of neither our work nor their work was to optimize this factor.
+To further compare our algorithm to the results of Bodlaender et al., we remark that our algorithm has significantly smaller exponential dependency on $k$ hidden in the $2^{\OO(k)}$ factor than what the techniques of~\cite{DBLP:journals/siamcomp/BodlaenderDDFLP16} yield, although we note that the main goal of neither our work nor their work was to optimize this factor.
 Our algorithm also makes progress in that it is the first treewidth approximation algorithm to significantly deviate from the basic shape introduced by Robertson and Seymour~\cite{DBLP:journals/jct/RobertsonS95b}.
-In particular, all of the previous treewidth approximation algorithms~\cite{DBLP:journals/jct/RobertsonS95b,DBLP:journals/jal/Lagergren96,DBLP:conf/stoc/Reed92,DBLP:journals/algorithmica/Amir10,DBLP:journals/siamcomp/FeigeHL08,DBLP:journals/siamcomp/BodlaenderDDFLP16,DBLP:journals/talg/FominLSPW18} follow the same basic structure of recursively finding a separator that splits the previously found separator (and in some cases also the component) in a balanced manner.
-Our algorithm is instead based on iteratively making local improvements to a tree decomposition, with the method of improvement based on the work of Bellenbaum and Diestel~\cite{bellenbaum2002two}.
-To the best of my knowledge, our algorithm is the first to apply the technique of Bellenbaum and Diestel in the context of computing treewidth.
+In particular, all previous treewidth approximation algorithms~\cite{DBLP:journals/algorithmica/Amir10,DBLP:conf/cocoa/BelbasiF21,DBLP:journals/siamcomp/BodlaenderDDFLP16,DBLP:journals/jal/BodlaenderGHK95,DBLP:journals/siamcomp/FeigeHL08,DBLP:journals/talg/FominLSPW18,DBLP:journals/jal/Lagergren96,DBLP:conf/stoc/Reed92,DBLP:journals/jct/RobertsonS95b} follow the same basic structure of building the tree decomposition in a top-down manner from the root to the leafs by using small balanced separators.

+Our algorithm is instead based on iteratively making local improvements to a tree decomposition, with the method of improvement inspired by the work of Bellenbaum and Diestel~\cite{DBLP:journals/cpc/BellenbaumD02}.
+To the best of the author's knowledge, our algorithm is the first to apply the technique of Bellenbaum and Diestel in the context of computing treewidth.
 The technique of Bellenbaum and Diestel has been applied before~\cite{DBLP:journals/talg/CyganKLPPSW21,DBLP:conf/focs/Lokshtanov0S20} for optimizing a different criterion on tree decompositions, with applications to improved parameterized algorithms for minimum bisection, Steiner cut, and Steiner multicut~\cite{DBLP:journals/talg/CyganKLPPSW21}, and for obtaining a parameterized approximation scheme for minimum $k$-cut~\cite{DBLP:conf/focs/Lokshtanov0S20}.